Country

 Probable cause:

-It was determined that the right engine failed shortly after rotation due to hydraulic failure.
-Meanwhile, hydraulic fluid spurted on the cockpit windshield, temporarily reducing the visibility of the pilots who lost control of the aircraft.
+It was determined that the right engine failed shortly after rotation due to a hydraulic failure.
+Meanwhile, hydraulic fluid spurted on the cockpit windshield, temporarily reducing the visibility of the pilots who lost control of the airplane.

 Crash of a Douglas C-47A-60-DL in Aulnay-sous-Bois: 8 killed